 One note is that GO!
 Has a built in GPS that is not part of the external antenna.
 So if you mount GO! with external antenna, you must keep in mind to locate the device in a spot that least impairs the GPS signal.
 Simply turn GO! on before mounting, and look to see it it acquires GPS signal without trouble.

 Choosing a data service

 Once you have the hardware, you need a data plan.
 Buyer beware: while “unlimited data” is one of the great features of GO!, not all data plans are created equal.
-Units sold from PredictWind allow for month-to-month service.
-Others, such as the BlueCosmo service that comes with Iridium GO! units sold on Amazon, present similar-looking monthly pricing but locks you into a 12-month contract.
+Units purchased from PredictWind can sign in for month-to-month service.
+Others (like a service that I saw sold with Iridium GO! units sold on Amazon) present similar-looking monthly pricing but lock you into a 12-month contract.
 We don’t need to use the GO! for twelve straight months, and I value being able to save money by dialing back our service plan for months we don’t need it.
 Also, if you get your plan through PW, you not only get access to their customer service- which is awesome- but you get a custom tracking page unique to your boat, with hourly updates while GO! tracking is on.
 Boom, instant passage maps!